Adrian-Ng/Adrian-Ng.github.io/_java/VaR/05-var-matrices.md

 We will need to compute a vector of historical percentage changes for each of these.
 We can combine each of these vectors to produce a matrix of price changes.

-In `HistoricalSimulation.java` and `MonteCarlo.java` we instantiate this matrix as a two dimensional array:
+In `Analytical.java`, `HistoricalSimulation.java`, and `MonteCarlo.java` we instantiate this matrix as a two dimensional array:

 ```java
 double[][] matrix = double[countAsset][size];